Sonoma County, California: Government

-The Supervisors appoint the members of 59 boards, commissions, and committees.
+The supervisors appoint the members of 59 boards, commissions, and committees.

-The County Administrator is the county's chief executive officer, reporting to the Board of Supervisors.
+The county administrator is the county's chief executive officer, reporting to the Board of Supervisors.
 The administrator manages the county's departments, such as the regional parks department.

-On December 15, 2009, the Board announced the appointment of Veronica Ferguson to be the first woman County Administrator.
+On December 15, 2009, the board announced the appointment of Veronica Ferguson to be the first female county administrator.
 She assumed office on February 1, 2010.

 On May 1, 2014, the county launched a public utility named Sonoma Clean Power.
 This utility was created under the guidelines of Community Choice Aggregation.